javiercejudo/modelico/docs/recipes/runtime_type_for_subclasses.md

 metadata to account for its subtypes.
 This is going to allow us to get a very detailed schema that would not be easy to write by hand.

-_Note: some reduction might be possible, but Modelico always inlines the first level properties for each object since it uses it for validating during deserialisation.
-Definitions are only used when circular references appear, and are named with numbers to avoid collisions.
-In the example below, the definition is `3`: the reason is that `1` and `2` ware reserved in case of circular reference of a subschema, but were dropped eventually._
+_Note: in this example, significant reduction is possible, but Modélico always inlines the first level properties for each object since it uses it for validating during deserialisation.
+Definitions are only used when circular references appear, and are sequentially named to avoid collisions.
+In the example below, the definition is `3`: the reason is that `1` and `2` got reserved in case of circular reference of other entities, but were dropped eventually._

 ```js
 M.getSchema(_(Geometer))